nseniak/opwatch/doc/reference/processor/sh.md

 ### Description

-The `sh` processor executes `command` using `sh -c <command>` on Linux and `cmd /c <command>` on Windows at a regular interval.
+The `sh` processor executes `command` at a regular interval.
+On Linux, the command is executed using `sh -c <command>`.
+On Windows, it is executed using `cmd /c <command>`.

 The command's output is sent to the processor's output.
 Each line produced by the command is treated as a separate output.

 Commands are executed in sequence: if a command takes longer than `delay` to execute, `sh` waits for its termination